Crunching sound in my knee: What it is, when it’s serious and what can treat it

 It can be concerning to hear a crunching sound in your knee whenever you’re walking, running, jumping or squatting.
-Occasional popping in the knee and your other joints is nothing more than the movement of lubricating fluid in the joint.
-However, a persistent crunching sound in the knee can be concerning and even confusing because it might not hurt or have limited range of motion.
+Occasional knee popping may be nothing more than the movement of lubricating fluid in the joint, especially if it is unaccompanied by pain or stiffness.
+However, a persistent crunching sound in your knee can point to serious conditions you should seek help for.

-There are many reasons that you could have a crunching sound in the knee.
+There are many reasons that you may be experiencing a crunching sound in your knee.
 If there is no pain, swelling or other symptoms along with the crunching, then you likely have what is known as crepitus.

 What is crepitus?